Master of Science in Kinesiology (MSc)

 What makes the program unique?

 Graduate students are drawn to the School to work with specific research faculty members and benefit from their expertise in specific content areas.
 The MSc program operates using a mentor model.
 The benefits of a mentor model are numerous including clarification of research and other funding support at time of application and focused supervision from the time of registration.
 The School offers competitive financial packages to highly qualified students in the form of teaching assistantships and entrance scholarships.
 Individual faculty members can "top up" a financial package from external grant sources to assist with recruitment of exceptional students.
+Please see our Awards section for more details.

 Confirm the proposed faculty member’s interest and availability before proceeding with the formal application process.
 If you do not receive a response please contact the graduate programs assistant at email@example.com.
 DO NOT SUBMIT AN APPLICATION WITHOUT CONFIRMING A POTENTIAL SUPERVISOR AS YOU WILL NOT BE ADMITTED WITHOUT THIS CONFIRMATION.
 APPLICATION FEES ARE NON-REFUNDABLE.